 I was impressed with the brightness and low-light capabilities of these binoculars, especially for being 10×42’s, which normally don’t do as well in this category compared to 8×42’s.
 But these were able to keep up with and do better than some of the more expensive 8×42 binoculars.

-The Monarch 5’s didn’t slouch in any department except slightly in build-quality.
+The Monarch 5’s didn’t slouch in any department except slightly in build quality.
 The build quality, in my opinion, was not great because of the rubber that gets marked up very easily.
 Although the rubber coating of the binoculars is great for grip and deadens noise when bumped, the rubber is ‘pencil eraser-like’.
 My first impressions indicated that residue would likely remain on this rubber coating.
 This doesn’t affect performance but I’d like to keep my hunting binoculars clean and looking as nice as possible for years to come.

 These binoculars were also very lightweight.
 This may be fine in an 8×42 pair, but for these 10×42’s I wouldn’t mind having a little bit more weight to stabilize my viewing experience.
 It can be difficult when looking for small details, and small details are often the most important for hunters.
 For example, being able to see antler tines, turkey beards, or identifying waterfowl at a distance.